 - Growth of trusts, corporations and robber barons

 - Technological innovations, e.g. electrical power and the telephone

 - Growth of the railroads

 - Trade policies and protectionism

-- New immigration from Southern and Eastern Europe
+- New immigration from Southern and Eastern

+Europe

-- Industrial growth and periods of economic recession
+- Industrial growth and periods of economic recession, e.g. the Panic of 1873

 - Impact of urbanisation on living conditions, e.g. housing, health, safety

 - Rise of organised labour in industry and agriculture, e.g. Granger Movement, labor unions

 - Limits on party machines and bosses

 - Temperance and Prohibition

 - Female emancipation

 - Regulation of private corporations

 - Achievements of the Progressive presidents

 - Constitutional reforms

 - State vs. federal successes

 - Limits of the Progressive Movement